Same-day Filing

 • Purpose of Business: This includes the industry in which your business operates.

-• Business ID numbers: Each LLC is given a unique number by the secretary of state, similar to a driver’s license number.
+• Business ID numbers: Each LLC is given a unique number by the Secretary of State, similar to a driver’s license number.
 Include any other numbers as well.

 • Shares issued by the company: State how many shares and members exist, along with stock issued.